aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ## Terminology

 The property of idempotency means that an operation does not cause additional side effects if it is called more than once with the same input parameters.

-Idempotent operations will return the same result when they are called multiple times with the same parameters.
+**Idempotent operations will return the same result when they are called multiple times with the same parameters**.
 This makes idempotent operations safe to retry.

 ## Key features

-* Prevent Lambda handler code executing more than once on the same event payload during a time window
+* Prevent Lambda handler from executing more than once on the same event payload during a time window
 * Ensure Lambda handler returns the same result when called with the same payload
-* Select a subset of the event as the idempotency key using JMESpath expressions
+* Select a subset of the event as the idempotency key using JMESPath expressions
 * Set a time window in which records with the same payload should be considered duplicates

 ## Getting started